Healthdirect Free Australian health advice you can count on.

 Key facts

-• Menstruation (also called a period) is bleeding from the vagina that happens once a month as part of the menstrual cycle.
+• Menstruation (also called a period) is the shedding (bleeding) of the uterus lining as part of your menstrual cycle.

-• Periods usually last 3 to 7 days and may sometimes be accompanied by abdominal pain and mood changes — but each female's experience is different.
+• Periods usually last 3 to 7 days and may include abdominal pain and mood changes.

-• Menstruation may stop because of changes in weight, stress, intensive exercise, hormone problems or medicines.
+• Periods may stop because of your age, changes in weight, stress, hormone problems or medicines.

 • See your doctor if your periods are irregular, heavy or painful.